alexandor91/3D_Mapping_based_on_2D-Lidar_at_static_locations/README.md

 ---
 **Setup Work on Laptop**
 ---
-# Set up the Ros-kinetic version on your laptop

 ## 1.workspace at laptop
 Catkin-tools is integrated into the ros framework, the build and init of workspace can be referred in [catkin tool](http://catkin-tools.readthedocs.io/en/latest/installing.html).
 Copy catkin_ws, the whole folder into the home folder on your pc.
 ```